Mast Landing Audubon Sanctuary

 Wildlife & Habitat

-Mast Landing Audubon Sanctuary features open fields, apple orchards, alder lowland, and mature white-pine and hemlock forest.
-Mill Stream cascades over a historic dam and mill site before flowing into the tidal waters of the Harraseeket River.
+Mast Landing Audubon Sanctuary features open fields, apple orchards, alder lowland, and mature white pine and hemlock forest.
+Mill Stream flows past a historic dam and mill site before flowing into the tidal waters of the Harraseeket River.

 The name “Mast Landing” dates to the early 1700s when the British navy sought ship masts made from massive white pines then common to southern Maine forests.
 Loggers hauled to a nearby ship landing the trees they felled and trimmed on what is now sanctuary land.